UK Modern Slavery Act Statement

 Training and Action Taken to Address Modern Slavery

 Targus expects each employee to understand and comply with our Code of Conduct and Anti-Corruption Policy.
-Employees are trained on our Code of Conduct when joining Targus.
+Targus continues to train our employees on our Code of Conduct when they join Targus.

-In addition to the diligence and audit actions described above, Targus will conduct an internal training on modern slavery and human trafficking during the upcoming financial year to assist our employees with an understanding of our Supplier Code of Conduct and vigilant monitoring for supplier compliance.
+In addition to the diligence and audit actions described above, Targus expects to conduct an internal training on modern slavery and human trafficking during the upcoming financial year.
+This training will assist our employees with vigilant monitoring for supplier compliance and an increased understanding of our Supplier Code of Conduct.

 Mikel H. Williams

 This statement applies to and has been approved by Targus Europe Limited and Targus Group (UK) Limited for the financial year ending September 30, 2019.